stormdirus2/Memento-Mori/README.md

 ### Additional Changes
 * Zombies can only eat rotten flesh by default
-* Skeleton's now use bone meal instead, and it only heals 2 health instead (because the cooldown is lower than rotten flesh).
+* Skeletons now use bone meal instead, and it only heals 2 health instead (because the cooldown is lower than rotten flesh).
 * Enchanted golden apples can be used to cure without weakness applied to the player.
 They can now be crafted using the golden apple recipe, but with golden blocks instead of ingots.